 6. Apple tea caddy.
 This 18th-century apple-shaped tea caddy is made of wood with a metal insert.
 The shield-shaped escutcheon is ivory, and it has its key.
 It’s petite – 4 1/2 inches high – and sold at a New Jersey auction for $158.
 (Photo courtesy of Time & Again Auction Gallery.)

 7. Advertising label.
 This label was made to be glued to a crate of Uncle Sam Brand Yakima Valley (Washington) apples.
 It is in excellent condition as unused stock from the Wapato Fruit & Cold Storage Co. in Wapato, Wash.
 Sold for $5 at a sale in Massachusetts.
 Suitable for framing!

 And don’t forget “antique” or heirloom apples themselves!

 Many orchards and farmers’ markets now showcase “antique” or long-forgotten apple varieties which have been passed down through generations of growers.
 The widespread use of refrigerated box cars in the 1940s allowed “transportation hardy” apples to be shipped greater distances.
 This led to fewer varieties in supermarkets.
 But today, some growers are trying to rediscover and preserve "antique" apple varieties as consumers take greater interest in how and where food is grown.
 Some have unusual flavors, textures and aromas and some have interesting stories as well.
-There are hundreds of "antique" varieties but here are a few:
+There are hundreds of "antique" varieties, but here are seven: